 To illustrate how the TOEFL PBT may be used, consider California State University, San Bernardino (CSUSB), where I have been teaching since 1994.
 ESL Students in our English Language Program may take the TOEFL PBT in order to get admitted into undergraduate and graduate programs at our university.
 Our university requires that students score 500 and 550 respectively in order to get admitted in most of our undergraduate and graduate programs.

-The new TOEFL PBT will consist of three sections: reading, listening, and writing.
+The new TOEFL Paper-delivered test will consist of three sections: reading, listening, and writing.
 The current Grammar section, consisting of structure and written expression questions, will no longer be a part of the test.
 Students will spend approximately 3 hours to complete this academic-based English test.

 The reading section measures students’ ability to understand materials written in English, takes 60 minutes, and consists of 42 questions.